Maria Dizzia

-Maria Teresa Dizzia (born December 29, 1974) is an American actress.
+Maria Dizzia is an American actress.
 Dizzia was nominated for the 2010 Tony Award for Best Performance by a Featured Actress in a Play for her performance in In the Next Room (or The Vibrator Play).

 Early life and education

-Dizzia is the daughter of Lorraine (née Bladis) and John Paul Dizzia.
-She was raised in Cranford, New Jersey.
-She has a sister who is a lawyer.
+Raised in Cranford, New Jersey, Dizzia is the daughter of Lorraine (née Bladis) and John Paul Dizzia.
+She has a sister.
 She graduated from Kent Place School in 1993, receiving the Drama Award upon graduation.
 She studied theater at Cornell University.
 She received her Master of Fine Arts from the University of California, San Diego.

 Career

 Dizzia performed the role of Eurydice in the Sarah Ruhl play Eurydice in regional theatre and Off-Broadway at the Second Stage Theatre, from June 18, 2007, to August 26, 2007.
 She performed in another Sarah Ruhl play In the Next Room on Broadway at the Lyceum Theatre, from October 22, 2009, to January 10, 2010.
 Her performance as Mrs. Daldry earned her a 2010 Tony Award nomination for Featured Actress in a Play.

 Dizzia appeared in the premiere production of the Amy Herzog play Belleville at the Yale Repertory Theatre, from October 21, 2011, to November 12, 2011.
 She then appeared in the play Off-Broadway at the New York Theatre Workshop from March 3, 2013, to April 14, 2013.
 She was nominated for the 2013 Drama Desk Award, Outstanding Actress in a Play.

-Dizzia has appeared on television in recurring roles on Orange is the New Black and 13 Reasons Why.
+Dizzia has appeared on television in recurring roles on Orange Is the New Black and 13 Reasons Why.
 On film, she gave a critically acclaimed performance in Martha Marcy May Marlene and, in 2019, played the lead role in the Academy Award winning short, The Neighbors' Window.

 Dizzia has also appeared as the mother in the director Owen Kline's debut feature Funny Pages.